Fashion, artists, inspiration, and creative culture – our podcast is a space for free conversation that goes deeper.

 Nathan Micay and our editor-in-chief Martin met at his apartment in Berlin and talked about his beginnings, playing support for Skrillex, living a healthy lifestyle, being a personal trainer for his DJ colleagues, moving to Berlin and, of course, his latest releases.

 JaJa Kisses makes music that leaves you feeling sexy, vulnerable, good, and full of longing.
-We spent an afternoon in London, the city where she was born and raised, to talk about her hair, smoking weed, Destiny’s Child and, of course, her music.
+She and our editor-in-chief Martin spent an afternoon in London, the city where she was born and raised, to talk about her hair, smoking weed, Destiny’s Child and, of course, her music.

-Some albums come to you at the perfect moment.
-Last year, just when winter had arrived, I was sitting on the train, travelling back to Hamburg after an emotional encounter.
-Staring out of the window and the already white landscape, Lea Porcelain’s debut album Hymns to the Night caught me.
-Their sound is the result of Markus’ strong and expressive voice and Julien’s beautiful soundscapes.
-One sunny day, we met at the Funkhaus in Berlin to talk about their first encounter at the Robert Johnson Club, the energy at night, music in skate videos and, of course, their new song ‘I Am OK’.
+One sunny day, Lea Porcelain met with our editor-in-chief Martin at the Funkhaus in Berlin to talk about their first encounter at the Robert Johnson Club, the energy at night, music in skate videos and, of course, their new song ‘I Am OK’.

-I met La Fleur in Berlin Neukölln on the vinyl release day of her new EP Aphelion to talk about her shift from working as a pharmacist to being a full time DJ and producer, moving from Sweden to Berlin, her vision for her own label, taking care of yourself and, of course, her new record.
+La Fleur and our editor-in-chief Martin met in Berlin Neukölln on the vinyl release day of her new EP Aphelion to talk about her shift from working as a pharmacist to being a full time DJ and producer, moving from Sweden to Berlin, her vision for her own label, taking care of yourself and, of course, her new record.